kishorenc/road/README.md

 		// ...
 	}

+For handling a POST request, use `post_` prefix:

 	// handling POST request: POST events/bar
 	this.post_bar = function(req, res, callback) {
 		// ...
 	}

-The `callback` parameter allows you to serve your views in a number of easy ways:
+The controller method's `callback` parameter allows you to serve your views in a number of easy ways:

 	// serving a view with dynamic content this.get_dynamicView = function(req, res, callback) {